Niranjankr96/bjjaiswal.github.io/_posts/2018-04-16-Practical aspects of Deep Learning.md

 for i in len(theta):
  d_theta_approx[i] = (J(theta1,...,theta[i] + eps) - J(theta1,...,theta[i] - eps)) / 2*eps
 ```

 * Finally check `(||d_theta_approx - d_theta||) / (||d_theta_approx||+||d_theta||)`
   * if it is < 10^-7 - great, very likely the backpropagation implementation is correct
   * if around 10^-5 - can be OK, but need to inspect if there are no particularly big values in `d_theta_approx - d_theta vector`
-  * if it is >= 10^-3 - bad, probably there is a bug in backpropagation implementation
+  * if it is >= 10^-3 - bad, probably there is a bug in back propagation implementation

 ##### Gradient checking implementation notes